Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions: Equivariant discrete Morse theory

 \begin{lemma} Let~$Y$ be an affine $G$-CW complex together with a $G$-Morse function~$\MOR{h}{Y}{\R}$, and let~$y$ be a vertex.
 If~$Y$ is a simplicial complex, then~$\dlk y$ is homeomorphic to the subcomplex of~$Y$ consisting of all simplices~$d$ for which $y\not\in d$ but~$d\cup\{y\}\subseteq e$ for some simplex~$e$ with top vertex~$y$.
 If moreover~$Y$ is a flag complex, then~$\dlk y$ is homeomorphic to the full subcomplex of~$Y$ spanned by vertices~$y'$ such that~$y'$ is adjacent to~$y$ and~$h(y')<h(y)$. \end{lemma}

-\begin{proof} Assume~$Y$ is simplicial.
+\begin{proof} Assume that~$Y$ is simplicial.
+First note that the cells of~$\dlk y$ are simplices, since for any $(k+1)$-simplex~$e$ of $Y$ with top vertex~$y$, the preimage~$\chi_e^{-1}\bigl(e\cap h^{-1}(t)\bigr)\subseteq C_e$ is a $k$-simplex.
+We claim that $\dlk y$ is a simplicial complex, i.e., that every simplex is uniquely determined by its vertex set.
 Given simplices~$e,e'$ in~$Y$ with top vertex~$y$, if~$e$ and~$e'$ have the same set of edges with top vertex~$y$ then they consequently have the same vertex set, which then implies that~$e=e'$.
-In particular since the vertices of~$\dlk y$ (say the copy at some level~$t$) are the points with $h$-value~$t$ in the edges of~$Y$ with top vertex~$y$, if two simplices in~$\dlk y$ have the same vertex set then we conclude that they are equal.
-This shows that~$\dlk y$ is a simplicial complex.
+In particular, since the vertices of~$\dlk y$ (say the copy at some level~$t$) are the points with $h$-value~$t$ in the edges of~$Y$ with top vertex~$y$, if two simplices in~$\dlk y$ have the same vertex set then we conclude that they are equal.
+This shows that~$\dlk y$ is a simplicial complex, as claimed.
 Now it suffices to show that~$\dlk y$ is isomorphic as a simplicial complex to the desired subcomplex of~$Y$.
 A $k$-simplex of~$\dlk y$ is~$h^{-1}(t)\cap e$ for some $(k+1)$-cell~$e$ of~$Y$ with top vertex~$y$, and we declare that this $k$-simplex of~$\dlk y$ maps to the $k$-simplex of~$Y$ that is the maximal face of~$e$ not containing~$y$.
 This clearly yields a simplicial isomorphism from~$\dlk y$ to the desired subcomplex.
 Finally, if~$Y$ is a flag complex then the last result is immediate from the flag condition. \end{proof}

 Given $t\in \R$, set

 Since $h$ is $G$-equivariant, each $Y^{h\le t}$ is $G$-invariant.